Skip to content

 You'll pay the mise penalty every time you call it within the loop.
 However, if you did the same thing but call a subprocess from within a shim (say, node creating a node subprocess), you will not pay a new penalty.
 This is because when a shim is called, mise sets up the environment with PATH for all tools and those PATH entries will be before the shim directory.

 In other words, which is better in terms of performance just depends on how you're calling mise.
-Really though I think most users won't notice a 5ms lag on their terminal so I suggest mise activate
+Really though most users will not notice a few ms lag on their terminal caused by mise activate.

 Neither shims nor PATH

-These will both load all of the tools and env vars before executing something.
-I find this to be ideal because I don't need to modify my shell rc file at all and my environment is always loaded explicitly.
-I find this a "clean" way of working.
+These will both load all the tools and env vars before executing something.
+This might be ideal because you don't need to modify your shell rc file at all and the environment is always loaded explicitly.
+Some might find this is a "clean" way of working.